dtourolle/dtourolle.github.io/_posts/2019-08-21-motion-detection.md

     no person 79
     person 80

 Looking at the number of false detections it is quite clear that the high learning rate has serious issues for this specific test.
-The lower learning rates have nearly no false detection, and are all triggered by the 64 frame in this case.
+The lower learning rates have nearly no false detection and are all triggered by the 64 frame in this case.

 ```python